 It is common to feel anxious when thinking about joining a group.
 It can feel difficult to share personal thoughts and concerns with others, particularly when you begin as “strangers.”
 Once the group progresses, you will likely develop trust and feel more comfortable participating in the group.
 Learning about yourself in group therapy usually has a positive effect on your relationships and can improve your quality of life.

-Summer 2022 Groups and Classes
+Fall 2022 Groups and Classes

-Anxiety Class: The anxiety class is a four-week classroom-like course designed to help students develop coping skills for anxiety symptoms.
+Anxiety Class: The anxiety class is a 4-week classroom-like course designed to help students develop coping skills for anxiety symptoms.
 Students will increase their knowledge of anxiety, its causes and symptoms and will learn and practice new skills to aid in building self-mastery and confidence.

 Take charge of your own well-being.
 Sign up for free workshops with Student Health & Well-Being.
 Topics include skills for managing anxiety, depression and stress; learning to sleep well, mindful living and how to have a great relationship with your body.
 Register for these free workshops and other Student Health & Well-Being events in Engage.